Snehith1710/Intely-Lms-Dashboard/README.md

 5. Achievements
 6. Forum

-It has a clean UI that makes the user experience more efficient.
+It has a clean UI that makes the user experience more cheerful and efficient.

 ## Libraries used